fChristenson/bdd/readme.md

 ## What we will cover

-- What is BDD
+- What is BDD?
-- How do you work in a BDD style
+- How do you work in a BDD style?
 - What tools do you need?

 ## Notes